 The City of Bryan is providing the vehicle wraps, stop signage and electricity for charging the vehicles.

 What is the goal of this project?

-Research focuses on mapping, localization, guidance, navigation and control for developing autonomous ground and aerial vehicles.
-A specific goal is field deployment of autonomous vehicles in applicable environments, offering a sustainable mode of public transportation and another opportunity for mobility.
+Research focuses on mapping, localization, guidance, navigation and control for developing self-driving ground and aerial vehicles.
+A specific goal is field deployment of self-driving vehicles in applicable environments, offering a sustainable mode of public transportation and another opportunity for mobility.

 Who are the partners in this project?